Content is King

 The positive impact content strategy can have on a website cannot be denied.

 The subject of SEO requires several articles as there are many factors (or signals) which influence the ranking of a website.
+One of these that can be very useful to websites wanting to get more to their site and their page ranking to move higher is link building, there are companies that can do this type of service for people such as Outreach-Pete, they can help a website gain traction and should be look at as a possibility.
 One of the largest factors though is great content.
 All search engines want to do is provide the best and most relevant content to their users.

 So in the context of strategy, surely it makes sense to plan for content which will include keywords and key phrases you want to rank for.
 Using the correct titles for each page and for each published article.